Fuzzy Faces Refuge Programs for Humans

 Fuzzy Faces Programs for Animals

 We are committed to selecting gentle, critically endangered livestock and poultry that are in danger of extinction.
-Several of these are the Morgan Horse, Saxony Duck, American Chinchilla Rabbit, Holland Chicken, San Clemente Goat, just to name a few.
+Several of these are the Morgan Horse, Spanish Mustang, Saxony Duck, American Chinchilla Rabbit, Holland Chicken, San Clemente Goat, just to name a few.

 Interaction with both children and adults is beneficial to the fuzzy residents here at the Refuge.
 By offering opportunities for education, therapeutic interaction and adoption of these animals, we will ensure their continued survival while providing lasting memories and an understanding of the importance of preserving our heritage breeds.

 Each animal, whether a rescued, non-critically endangered species or a critically endangered species, is provided with the best care possible!

 This care includes learning how to relate to humans whether they have special needs or not.
 Proper physical and emotional care is essential for all animals and we make sure that all of our fuzzy residents are well fed, groomed, vetted, spayed or neutered (if not critically endangered), kept in a clean environment, trained and loved.
 Not only by their caretakers; but, by the entire Fuzzy Faces Family of Volunteers and Clients!